-A conflict of interest can occur when you (or your employer or sponsor) have a financial, commercial, legal, or professional relationship with other organizations, or with the people working with them, that could influence your research.
+A competing interest, also known as a ‘conflict of interest’, can occur when you (or your employer or sponsor) have a financial, commercial, legal, or professional relationship with other organizations, or with the people working with them, that could influence your research.

 Full disclosure is required when you submit your paper to a journal.
-The journal editor will use this information to inform his or her editorial decisions, and may publish such disclosures to assist readers in evaluating the article.
-The editor may decide not to publish your article on the basis of any declared conflict.
-The conflict of interest can be declared on your cover letter or on the manuscript submission form in the journal’s online peer-review system.
+The journal editor will firstly use this information to inform his or her editorial decisions.
+They may then publish such disclosures to assist readers in evaluating the article.
+Or, instead, the editor may decide not to publish your article on the basis of any declared competing interest.
+You can declare the competing interest in your cover letter or on the manuscript submission form in the journal’s online peer-review system.

 - Stock or share ownership

-You should also include a relevant disclosure statement with the text of your article, in conjunction with any acknowledgments and details of funders.
+You should also include a relevant disclosure statement with the text of your article.
+You can do this in conjunction with any acknowledgments and details of funders.

 In accordance with Taylor & Francis policy and my ethical obligation as a researcher, I am reporting that I [have a financial and/or business interests in] [am a consultant to] [receive funding from] (delete as appropriate) a company that may be affected by the research reported in the enclosed paper.
 I have disclosed those interests fully to Taylor & Francis, and I have in place an approved plan for managing any potential conflicts arising from [that involvement].